slim-template/slim/README.md

       div class="content"
         = show_content

+### Inline tags

+  Sometimes you may want to be a little more compact and inline the tags.

+    ul
+      li.first: a href="/a" A link
+      li: a href="/b" B link

+  For readability, don't forget you can wrap the attributes.

+    ul
+      li.first: a[href="/a"] A link
+      li: a[href="/b"] B link

 ### Set an attribute's value with a method

   * Alternative 1: Use parentheses (), {}, [].
 The code in the parentheses will be evaluated.